Polito9/Sales-Pattern-Analysis/README.md

 pip install -r requirements.txt
 ```

-Now you can run the file main.ipynb
+Now you can run all notebooks

 ## Updating Dependencies (for contributors)